 If you question the notion of ADHD as a genuine genetic disorder, another explanation comes to the fore.
-As education becomes increasingly centralised and conformist, more rigidly tested, with schools facing sanction for failure to rack up measurable improvements, intense pressure trickles down through the entire system to the children themselves.
+As education becomes increasingly centralised and conformist, more rigidly tested, with schools facing sanction for failure to rack up measurable improvements on narrow governmentally fabricated criteria, intense pressure trickles down through the entire system from the education minister via headteachers to teachers, to the children themselves.

 Underperformance must be explained

 Children who do not perform and conform have always been a worry to teachers who want to educate and care for their charges.
 Now they are a threat to that teacher’s job security.
 Underperformance must be explained away.
 A diagnosis of special educational needs and disability (SEND) is a quick way to release some of that pressure.